 Never punish a child for feeling sad or angry.
-Make it clear that all emotions are welcome, and learn to manage them in a healthy way through discussion and reflection.
+Make it clear that all emotions are welcome, and help your child learn to manage them in a healthy way through discussion and reflection.

-3. Help out at home, in the community, or globally.
+Help out at home, in the community, or globally

 Helping others develop kindness and caring.
-It can also give children the opportunity to interact with people of diverse backgrounds, ages, and circumstances, making it easier to show empathy for all people.
+It can also allow children to interact with people of diverse backgrounds, ages, and circumstances, making it easier to show empathy for all people.

 Read through our list of activities that make a difference at home, in the community, and globally, then pick an activity or two and get started.

-When your child shows empathy for others, praise the behavior.
-Focusing on and encouraging empathetic behavior encourages more of it in the future.
+When your child shows empathy for others, praise the behaviour.
+Focusing on and encouraging empathetic behaviour encourages more of it in the future.

-Make the praise specific: “You brought your sister a Band-Aid for her scraped knee so she could feel better.
-That was so kind and helpful!”
+Make the praise specific: 'You brought your sister a bandage for her scraped knee so she could feel better.
+That was so kind and helpful'!

 Below are some age-specific strategies for developing empathy in children.
 The age ranges below are a general guide; start with a few activities or ideas that you think will resonate with your child.
 Some activities introduced to younger children may be carried on into the later years.

-Help children recognize their emotions and the emotions of others by describing and labeling (e.g., “You seem angry,” or, “Are you feeling sad?”).
+Help children recognise their emotions and the emotions of others by describing and labelling ('You seem angry', or, 'Are you feeling sad'?).

 You can also promote body awareness, as young children may find it easier to identify emotions based on how it feels in their body.

-For instance, you might say, “You’re clenching your fists.
+For instance, you might say, 'You’re clenching your fists.
 You stomped your feet.
-You seem angry.”
-The more children become aware of their own emotions, the more they’ll recognize and consider the emotions of others.
+You seem angry'.
+The more children become aware of their own emotions, the more they’ll recognise and consider the emotions of others.